Enjoying a cup of chai tea while looking at KMD Marketing and Designs Instagram feed

 For Your Business

-With so many social media channels, it can be difficult for a small business to choose the best social media channels or where to start.
+With so many social media channels, it can be difficult for a small business to choose the best ones or to know where to start.

-Whether you are a solo entrepreneur or small business owner, you are busy hiring staff, helping customers, and generally doing whatever it takes to run your company, and while you know social media’s important, you’re time just can’t be stretched any further.
+Whether you are a solo entrepreneur, a business owner, or a nonprofit, you are busy hiring staff, helping customers, and generally doing whatever it takes to run your company.
+While you know social media is important, your time just can’t be stretched any further.
 How can you add more to your to-do list?

-But these days, you can’t afford not to be on social media.
+But you can’t afford not to be on social media these days.
 It is one of the best ways to connect and build relationships with your current and prospective audience.
 You have probably found yourself in the situation of searching for which channel is the best for your business and how to use social media effectively and with limited resources to market your small business.

 If we know anything.
-It’s no two social media channels are created equal.
+No two social media channels are created equal.

 So, how do you go about choosing the right channels and creating quality content to help reach business goals?
-I’ve done a lot of research on social media, along with trial and error.
-Here we will narrow down which social media platform(s) your business should be active on that will enable you to optimize your marketing efforts and generate better ROI.
+I’ve done much research on social media, along with trial and error.
+Here, we will narrow down which social media platform(s) your business should be active on to enable you to optimize your marketing efforts and generate better ROI.

 Social Media

 So, what is social media?
-As obvious as this question may seem.
-It is more than just Facebook.
-According to Sproutsocial, Globally, over 3.6 billion people use social media, and the number is only projected to increase to 4.41 billion in 2025.
+As obvious as this question may seem, it is more than just Facebook.
+According to Sproutsocial, over 3.6 billion people worldwide use social media, and the number is only projected to increase to 4.41 billion in 2025.

 And, with numbers like this, you will want to be EVERYWHERE.
 It’s important to remember that you’re not trying to get EVERYONE’s attention on social.
 Or to be EVERYWHERE.
 When choosing the best social media channels, focus on just the people who most prominently need what you’re offering are on.

-In an earlier blog, we briefly touched on this.
-Who is the audience you are wanting to invite?
-For me, my audience is geared toward small businesses, non-profits, and business owners looking to grow their businesses in a more strategic manner.
+In an earlier blog, we briefly touched on this: Who is the audience you want to invite?
+For me, my audience is geared toward mid-sized businesses, non-profits, and business owners looking to grow their businesses more strategically.
 One easy way to visualize this is to think about what networks are used and for what purpose.

 LinkedIn